About Us

 Introduction

-Todd Lolla, aka Uncle Tilo, grew up in the Midwest and remembers harvesting rainwater on his family’s dairy farm thru the mid 1970’s.
+Todd Lolla, aka Uncle Tilo, grew up in the Midwest and remembers harvesting rainwater on his family’s dairy farm through the mid 1970’s.
 He is a graduate of the South Dakota School of Mines, with a BS in Geological Engineering, and excelled in his career in Arizona that combined both consulting and contractor skills.
 Some of his earliest projects while working for a civil engineering firm in Phoenix involved groundwater studies and the subsequent cleanup of fuel spills at gasoline stations.
 This eventually led him to becoming licensed as a well-driller in Arizona for the next ten years.
 His focus on groundwater issues moved him to later specialize in storm water management where he worked with state environmental agencies during most of the 1990’s to set standards for the protection of groundwater across the desert Southwest.

 Issue

 It was estimated that in 2010 as many as 60,000 people in the state of Hawai’i were dependent on rain catchment as their primary domestic water source, with the majority of those residing on the Big Island.
-The Island of Hawai’i, the largest and most southerly island in the Hawai’ian archipelago, is characterized by dynamic communities including rural and remote areas not served by municipal water.
+The Island of Hawai’i, the largest and most southerly island in the Hawaiian archipelago, is characterized by dynamic communities including rural and remote areas not served by municipal water.
 These communities rely on private or shared wells, water trucked from public spigots, or rain catchment for their water needs.
 Hawai’i’s population has increased steadily in recent years, and Hawai'i County reached a new milestone in 2017 when its population broke 200,000 according to U.S. Census estimates.
 These numbers reflect a 10% growth in population for the Big Island from the 2010 estimates referred to above.

 Opportunity